 Blinking spreads tears across the eyes, which then drain into the nose.
 Several glands and systems are involved in keeping the tear film in its optimal state.

 Some research suggests that dry eye disease occurs when the tear film is no longer in a state of equilibrium.
-This can happen if the body does not produce enough tears, for example, or if one of the tear layers does not work or spread out properly.
+For example, this can occur if the body does not produce enough tears or if one of the tear layers does not work or spread out properly.

 - a stinging or burning feeling in the eyes